 Due to COVID there have been heavy delays in projects.
 Delays in the production of materials at the start of the supply chain have arisen due to COVID restrictions.
 This has been further compounded by restrictions on transit and travel.

 To add to the pressure, Brexit regulations are making it harder than ever to get supplies to the UK from their country of origin.
 This again is for many reasons, from tariff rules to queues of lorries stuck at borders.

 It would seem the odds are against us, in fact, 60% of the FIS’s members anticipate delays over the summer.

 Many in the industry are concerned about the new immigration laws and labour laws.
-The new EU Settlement Scheme deadline on 30th June has seen many foreign workers heading home for after months of not seeing their families.
-The situation for the labour market is predicted to worsen before it gets better.
+The new EU Settlement Scheme deadline on 30th June has seen many foreign workers heading home after months of not seeing their families.
+Experts predict the situation for the labour market will worsen before it gets better.

 There are a lot of unknowns.

 What we need to accept from here on is – we are entering a ‘new normal’.
 After the last 12 months, we have learned a lot about the unexpected.
 The key for the construction industry will be to protect ourselves and ensure we are ready for anything.

 As outlined above, with people unable to come from Europe or go to Europe we will be faced with further difficulties within the European market.
 Much of the drylining sector labour force comes from Europe.
 One of the main challenges facing the sector now is labour shortages.

 To add to the difficulties brought on by labour shortages, material shortages are another big issue post-COVID.